knathanieltucker/startupbook/startupbook/private/guides/founders.md

 9. Both flexible and persistent (When to pivot) [13] [14]
 10. You collaborate well
 11. Together you get to the truth [15]
+12. Effort [16]
+13. Excellent on the everyday details [17]
+14. And trust your instinct with people [18]

 ### How do you find cofounders